KanzaFatima/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/1nkeI1y.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-These are the threats and as jane is making changes and adding comments, we can see them.
-So the system administrator is responsible for the mobile banking and jane will coordinate with them to bring the mobile banking back online.
+These are the threads and as jane is making changes and adding comments, we can see them.
+The system administrator in this scenario is responsible for mobile banking.
+Jane will coordinate with them to bring the mobile banking back online.

 </p>
 <br />